Matthew-Puente/Covid-Risk-Assessment-App/README.md

 # Covid Risk Assessment App

-Note: This repo contains code which relies on a web service which is no longer available.
+Note: This repo contains code which relies on a web service that is no longer available.

 ## Features